USEPA/AMET/docs/AMET_User_Guide_v15.md

 with summary information for the wrfExample project like project creation date, last matching execution, period of record and description of project.

 ```
-./matching_radiation.csh >& log.populate.radiation
+./matching_radiation.csh |& tee log.populate.radiation
 ```
 This C-shell script is executed the same as the surface script above.
 It is used to compare the model with Baseline Surface Radiation Network (BSRN) or SURFRAD shortwave radiation measurements.
 The setting RADIATION_DSET should be set to bsrn or surfrad.
 BSRN has a lag period of months to a year for data curation, but SURFRAD is real-time.
 BSRN is global and SURFRAD is US only.
 When executed, the model-observation pairs are inserted in the wrfExample_wrf_surface table.
 The script will automatically download the BSRN or SURFRAD observations from the FTP site (RAD_SERVER) in the matching_radiation.csh script.
-Users should contact the BSRN organization and request a access, which will follow with a login and password that should be specified (RAD_LOGIN and RAD_PASS).
+Users should contact the BSRN organization and request access, which will follow with a login and password that should be specified (RAD_LOGIN and RAD_PASS) https://bsrn.awi.de/data/data-retrieval-via-ftp/ .
 SURFRAD uses anonymous FTP + a users email for their internal tracking.
 BSRN files are monthly text files with 1 minute data.
 It takes a few minutes of processing to read these file, but after, the script runs very fast.
 This is a new option in AMETv1.4.
 AMETv1.5 adds the SURFRAD capability.
 These data are hourly like MADIS and seperate files for each site, but autoFTP coordinates this more complex retrieval so this option is advised.

 ```
-./matching_raob.csh >& log.populate.raob
+./matching_raob.csh |& tee log.populate.raob
 ```
 This C-shell is executed like the ones above.
 It will create a new table wrfExample_wrf_raob specifically for profile observations.
 Like the surface meteorology, this script will download MADIS rawinsonde observations